What is the Christian Science Sentinel?

 What is the difference between the print and digital formats of the Sentinel?

 - The digital edition of the Sentinel gives timely responses to humanity’s current needs with online articles and podcasts—to support your prayerful response more immediately.
 You can also sign up to receive notifications that let you know when new content is available.
+Subscribers can access Sentinel content online from 1898 to today.
+Non-subscribers can access one piece of content and then try a free trial or sign up for a subscription.
 You can easily find the current week’s issue and scan the contents for what you want to listen to or read on any digital device.
 The user-friendly digital interface makes sharing something you saw in print easier than ever before.
 And you can listen to Sentinel Watch, featured web-first articles, and the latest accounts of spiritual healing, or play an entire Sentinel issue continuously—anytime, anywhere.

 What are the key features of the Sentinel?